angelmtenor/ds-template/{{ cookiecutter.__package_slug }}/styleguide.md

 - clean or style : formatting, missing semi colons, etc; no code change
 - refactor: refactoring production code
 - test: adding tests, refactoring test; no production code change
-- setup or chore: updating build tasks, package manager configs, etc; no production code change
+- setup: updating build tasks, package manager configs, etc; no production code change
 - data: adding or updating data files (csv, parquet ...)
+- release: add a new release (python package...)

 ## Subject
 Subjects should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
 Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use change; not changed or changes.